All Products

 F

-The object that can perform operations on a file, such as OWNER@, GROUP@, EVERYONE@, and a specified object.
+The principal that can perform operations on a file, including OWNER@, GROUP@, EVERYONE@, or a specific principal.

 Note